• Training structure

 Description

-The importance of statistical science in the process of scientific discovery and industrial advancement is that it allows the formulation of inferences about phenomena of interest to which one can associate risks of error or degrees of confidence.
-The calculation of these risks of error is based on probability theory, but the principles and methods for associating these risks with inferences constitute a theoretical corpus that serves as a basis for all statistical methodologies.
+The importance of statistical science in the process of scientific discovery and industrial advancement lies in its ability to formulate inferences about phenomena of interest that can be associated with risks of error or degrees of confidence.
+The calculation of these risks of error is based on probability theory, but the principles and methods used to associate these risks with inferences constitute a theoretical corpus that serves as the basis for all statistical methodologies.

-This module is intended to be a fairly complete presentation of these basic principles and of the tools, results and mathematical theorems used in inferential statistics.
-It develops the notions of point and interval estimation, hypothesis testing and fundamental concepts such as exponential families and the principle of maximum likelihood and the use of p-value.
+This module aims to provide a fairly comprehensive presentation of these basic principles and the mathematical tools, results, and theorems used in inferential statistics.
+It develops the concepts of point and interval estimation, hypothesis testing, and fundamental concepts such as exponential families, the maximum likelihood principle, and the use of p-values.

-For the implementation of certain applications, the adapted tools of the R software will be presented.
+For the implementation of certain applications, the appropriate tools from the R software will be presented.

 Read more